postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team.md

 > __[Certain team options are only available on Postman Team, Business, and Enterprise plans.](https://www.postman.com/pricing)__

-Postman's [web dashboard](https://app.getpostman.com/dashboard/teams) provides a number of ways to manage your team.
+Postman provides a number of ways to manage your team.

 ## Contents